layerai-archive/examples/pca-iris/readme.md

 [![Open in Layer](https://development.layer.co/assets/badge.svg)](https://app.layer.ai/douglas_mcilwraith/iris-pca/) [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/layerai/examples/blob/main/pca-iris/iris-pca.ipynb) [![Layer Examples Github](https://badgen.net/badge/icon/github?icon=github&label)](https://github.com/layerai/examples/tree/main/pca_iris)

 We use the iris dataset to perform Principal Component Analysis (PCA).
 PCA is performed and the first two components are used to plot the iris data in two dimensions (down from the original four).
-We make use of 'layer.log()'' to plot the resultant graph under the associated resources for this model.
+We make use of `layer.log()` to plot the resultant graph under the associated resources for this model.

 ## How To Use